 Clogs or “klompen” are wooden shoes that Dutch people have been wearing since medieval times.
-Nowadays, tourists can find a wide range of wooden clogs that they usually buy as souvenirs.
+Nowadays, the tourists can find a wide range of wooden clogs, that they usually buy as souvenirs.

 The Netherlands is famous for its delicious cheese.You can taste and buy a multitude of types of cheese, directly from the cheese markets or the specialized cheese stores.

 The most famous assortment of cheese is Gouda cheese that originates from Gouda town and represents the most produced type of cheese in the Netherlands.

 You can enjoy a unique experience, and you can take a visit tour in a creamery and discover how the Dutch people produce different types of cheese.

 The most famous markets where you can taste and buy your favorite cheese are Alkmaar Cheese Market, Volendam Cheese Market, Gouda Cheese Market, Woerden Cheese Market, etc.